siddarthvader/CSS-MEDIA-ALL/README.md

 > ### Support
 > it is written in vanila CSS and is mostly supported in all major browsers
+> it is a small libarary for small websites where you dont have different code for desktop and mobile

 ## Use CMA in your site?